Britain's Freshwater Fishes

-Britain hosts a diversity of freshwater environments, from torrential hill streams and lowland rivers to lakes, reservoirs, ponds, canals, ditches, and upper reaches of estuaries.
-Britain's Freshwater Fishes covers the 53 species of freshwater and brackish water fishes that are native or have been introduced and become naturalized.
-This beautifully illustrated guide features high-quality in-the-water or on-the-bank photographs throughout.
-Detailed species accounts describe the key identification features and provide information on status, size and weight, habitat, ecology, and conservation.
-Written in an accessible style, the book also contains introductory sections on fish biology, fish habitats, how to identify fishes, and conservation and legislation.
+Britain hosts a diversity of freshwater environments, from torrential hill streams and lowland rivers to lakes and reservoirs, ponds and canals, and ditches and estuaries.
+Britain's Freshwater Fishes covers more than 50 species of freshwater and brackish fish found in these waters.
+This beautifully illustrated guide features in-the-hand and in-the-water photographs throughout, and accessible and informative overviews of topics such as fish biology and life cycles.
+Detailed species accounts describe key identification features, with information on status, size and weight, habitat, ecology, and conservation.
+The book also includes a glossary and suggestions for further reading.

 - Covers all of Britain's freshwater fishes